 It’s important that you file this report immediately, as it will also help your case with both the IRS and with the credit reporting agencies.

 Contact the Identity Protection Specialized Unit of the IRS (or by phone at 800-908-4490).
 They will direct you to complete Form 14039, IRS Identity Theft Affidavit to get the process going.

 Even though someone else has collected a refund under your identity, you will likely get your true refund as the IRS will not hold you to blame due to a criminal act undertaken by someone else in your name.

 Contact all three credit bureaus.

 The fact that a tax refund has been claimed from your name is only one possible scenario for tax fraud.
 Even if you clear up everything with the IRS, you’ll still have the matter of your outstanding Social Security number in the hands of the thief.
-This will be a long process that will begin with your contacting all three credit repositories – Trans Union, Equifax and Experian.
+This will be a long process that will begin with your contacting all three credit repositories – Trans Union, Equifax, and Experian.
 You will have to report the theft of your identity, as well as to ask for a notation that no credit can be obtained without contacting you directly (it’s a good idea to put a credit freeze or fraud alert your credit).
-This will prevent the identity thief obtaining credit in your name.
+This will prevent the identity thief from obtaining credit in your name.

 After that, you can assess how far the thief has gone in using your identity, and what other steps may be necessary to restore your identity.